nascarsayan/task/README.md

 - Inside .env, set the value of DATABSE_URL=`mongodb+srv://<username>:<password>@cluster0.ft8alfm.mongodb.net/<db-name>?retryWrites=true&w=majority`

-Giveany db-name of your choice.
+Give any db-name of your choice.

 - Change the schema.prisma file to use mongodb instead of sqlite.
   + `provider = "mongodb"`